Early Childhood Development Milestones: What Every Parent Should Know

 3 to 5 Years

-The preschool years are a time of rapid learning, creativity, and social growth.
-During this stage of child development 0–5 years, children develop stronger language, thinking, and relationship skills.
+The preschool years are a period of rapid growth, learning, and creativity.
+During this stage, children develop stronger language, thinking, and social skills as they become more independent and confident.

 Physical Development

-Children become more coordinated and active.
-They can run, jump, and use simple tools like crayons or scissors.
+Children become more active and coordinated.
+They can run, jump, climb, and use simple tools such as crayons, pencils, and child-safe scissors with greater control.

 Cognitive Development

-Children begin asking many questions.
-Their imagination grows, and they enjoy pretend games and storytelling.
+Curiosity increases as children begin asking many questions about the world around them.
+Their imagination grows, and they enjoy pretend play, storytelling, and activities that encourage problem-solving and creativity.

 Language Development